facebook/relay/website/versioned_docs/version-v11.0.0/api-reference/graphql/graphql-directives.md

 ## `@refetchable(queryName: String!)`

 With `useRefetchableFragment` and `usePaginationFragment`, Relay expects a `@refetchable` directive.
 The `@refetchable` directive can only be added to fragments that are "refetchable", that is, on fragments that are declared on `Viewer` or `Query` types, or on a type that implements `Node` (i.e. a type that has an id).
-The `@refetchable` directive will autogenerate a query with the specified `queryName` This will also generate Flow types for the query, available to import from the generated file: `<queryName>.graphql.js` For more detailed information and an example, check out the docs on [`useRefetchableFragment`](../hooks/use-refetchable-fragment/) or [`usePaginationFragment`](../hooks/use-pagination-fragment/).
+The `@refetchable` directive will autogenerate a query with the specified `queryName`.
+This will also generate Flow types for the query, available to import from the generated file: `<queryName>.graphql.js`.
+For more detailed information and examples, check out the docs on [`useRefetchableFragment`](../hooks/use-refetchable-fragment/) or [`usePaginationFragment`](../hooks/use-pagination-fragment/).

 ## `@relay(plural: Boolean)`